SebastianCramer/SqlObjectCopy/ReadMe.md

 Transports dependencies in the right order to prevent missing-key data.
 Has delta support if the data supports it.
+Can use differing schema/object names in the target system.
 Transports in N threads where possible.

 It is configurable through a appsettings.json configuration file.